purplecodepl/twentytwentyfive-child/README.md

 Books custom post types and Genre taxonomy were added in the functions.php file.

-Task #4

-4.2 – Copied the original file from the TwentyTwentyFive theme (archive.html) — we can make some changes here.

 Task #5

 Registered in the theme (not a plugin) and created using @wordpress/scripts.